arvidn/libtorrent/trunk/docs/manual.rst

 idea to save this to disk when the session is closed, and read it up again when starting.

+If the port the DHT is supposed to listen on is already in use, and exception is thrown, ``asio::error``.

 ``stop_dht`` stops the dht node.

 ``add_dht_node`` adds a node to the routing table.
 This can be used if your